luvuong-le/mplayer/README.md

 ## Project Information

 A HTML Music Player for the Web.
-Rebuilt from a previous version in order to be modular and able to be imported with different projects easily.
+Rebuilt in order to be modular and able to be imported with different projects easily.

 ### Technologies Used